 In Poland, chalk is the name traditionally given to two different mineral raw materials: proper chalk rock (still often called as ”writing chalk” in Polish literature) and lacustrine chalk (calcareous tufa).
 The raw materials differ in an origin, a chemical composition and use.

-Proper chalk is an organogenic marine sediment of a white or creamy color constituted mainly from planktonic organism remains: coccoliths and crusts of forams.
+The proper chalk is an organogenic marine sediment of a white or creamy color constituted mainly from planktonic organism remains: coccoliths and crusts of forams.
 In Poland, it occurs in Cretaceous sediments in the Lubelszczyzna area and in the area of north-eastern Poland where Cretaceous deposits occur in the form of ice floats within Quaternary sediments.
-In the vicinities of Kornica and Mielnik on the Bug river on the border of Mazowieckie and Podlaskie Voivodeships there have been 21 deposits of “writing chalk” documented, from which 9 is exploited at the moment.
+In the vicinities of Kornica and Mielnik on the Bug river on the border of Mazowieckie and Podlaskie Voivodeships there have been 21 deposits of “writing chalk” documented, from which 9 were exploited in 2019.
 In the Lubelszczyzna area, in the vicinities of Chełm. “writing chalk” is exploited for the cement production.
 The deposits occurring in this region are presented in the chapter Limestones and marls for cement and lime industries.

 The chalk deposits occurrence is presented on the map.